Now, watch Man Vs Wild with ‘Thalaiva’ Rajinikanth and Bear Grylls!

 Let's see if the episode featuring Rajinikanth is able to break that record.

 On the work front, Rajinikanth was seen in the blockbuster Tamil film, Darbar.
 The film earned a heavy amount at the ticket windows.
-Next, he is gearing up for Thalaivar 168 that is also starring Keerthy Suresh, Meena and Khushbu.